 Laying down their arms after only 12 days, the guerrilla-army-turned-social-movement has spent the majority of the past 25 years cultivating their own "autonomous zones" in southeastern Chiapas, largely sovereign from the Mexican government.
 These independent communities, organized into five "caracoles," are replete with hospitals, schools, their own judicial system and a decentralized form of governance.

 Moreover, they express Zapatista efforts to articulate an alternative model of autonomous social organization, contrary to the neoliberal model which has proliferated throughout much of the rest of the world.

-Having run their first-ever presidential candidate in the 2018 presidential elections, the Zapatistas have continued evolving as a vibrant social movement representing Mexico's forgotten and marginalized, especially its indigenous people.
+Having run their first-ever presidential candidate in the 2018 elections, the Zapatistas continue to evolve as a vibrant social movement representing Mexico's forgotten and marginalized, especially its indigenous people.

 The existence of the Zapatista autonomous zones has placed the Zapatistas at the center of a continuing conflict that involves neoliberal globalization, indigenous rights, paramilitary violence, and the ever-contested ownership of land.